I Remember

 high into the air and watching them twirl to the ground

-like tiny magical helicopters.
+like tiny magical helicopters

-I remember unexpected, warm smiles
+I remember unexpected warm smiles

-from those I love.
+from those I loved

-Still they kiss my soul.
+Still they kiss my soul

-I remember the smell of snow, coming soon.
+I remember the smell of snow coming soon

-I remember summer's lush garden,
+I remember summer's lush garden

-sun-warmed Earth beneath my bare feet,
+sun-warmed Earth beneath bare feet

-and robin's first spring song.
+robin's first spring song

-Yes, dear friend,
+Yes, dear friend

 I remember, most…